nirotheowl/ProtoKernel/README.md

-A 64-bit ARM (AArch64) kernel project for educational and experimental purposes.
+A 64-bit custom kernel for experimental purposes.

 ## Prerequisites